|

 you can go back and do with practicality.
 This is one I would like to

 re-record one day if I should ever get to do so as a 'job'.
-There are some
+There are

 religious mantra's that say breath in bad and breath out good.
 I'm not

 against those.
-I just felt the song this way, and it is an encouragement to
+I just felt the song this way, and it is an

 "breath in good" and attempt to get rid of bad.
-Putting in good I can't see
+Putting in good I can't

-as a bad thing, and the releasing of bad is not upon other people, but to
+as a bad thing, and the releasing of bad is not upon other people, but

 God, because He can absorb it and make it all good.
 When the tears have